Differentially-Private Multi-Tier Federated Learning: Experimental Evaluation

-On the other hand, Fig.~\ref{fig:eps_vs} showcases the considerable enhancement in the privacy-performance tradeoff that {\tt DP-HFL} obtains as the probability of each subnet being linked to a secure edge server escalates.
-Specifically, under the same privacy conditions, {\tt DP-HFL} exhibits an improvement of at least $20\%$ for CIFAR-10 and $10\%$ for F-MNIST when all the edge servers in the mid-layer of the hierarchy can be trusted ($p_c=1$) compared to {\tt HFL-DP} ($p_c = 0$).
-For instance, when $p_c=1$ and $\epsilon=0.5$, {\tt DP-HFL} achieves an accuracy boost of $40\%$ for CIFAR-10 and $25\%$ for F-MNIST.
-The enhancement of the privacy-performance tradeoff illustrated in Fig.~\ref{fig:mnist_poc_2_all-2} and Fig.~\ref{fig:eps_vs} further accentuates the advantage of integrating HDP into the hierarchical FL schema.
+We next consider the impact of the probability $p_1$ of a subnset having a secure edge server.
+Fig.~\ref{fig:eps_vs} shows that {\tt M$^2$FDP} obtains a considerable enhancement in privacy-performance tradeoff as the probability escalates.
+Specifically, under the same privacy conditions, {\tt M$^2$FDP} exhibits an improvement of at least $20\%$ for CIFAR-10 and $10\%$ for F-MNIST when all the edge servers in the mid-layer can be trusted (i.e., $p_1=1$) compared to {\tt HFL-DP} (i.e., $p_1 = 0$).